© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Garness Farm, round barrow 400m to SW of is a scheduled monument protected by Cadw under reference CM321.
 View the official record →

-Garness Farm is a round barrow located approximately four hundred metres to the south-west of Garness Farm in Carmarthenshire, Wales.
+Garness Farm round barrow is a prehistoric funerary monument located approximately 400 metres to the south-west of Garness Farm in Carmarthenshire, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference CM321.

 Garness Farm, round barrow 400m to SW of dates from the prehistoric period, and is classified as a round barrow.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Garness Farm, round barrow 400m to SW of is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CM321.